Farm prices rally on Chinese demand, disaster in Iowa

 Minnesota's corn and soybean crops are also well ahead of last year, and many farmers expect good yields.
 Meanwhile, Iowa's crops were hit by drought and a severe storm called a derecho that flattened fields from Fort Dodge to Cedar Rapids in early August.

-“The derecho that moved across a big swathe of Iowa, that kind of grabbed everyone’s attention,” Anderson said.
+"The derecho that moved across a big swath of Iowa, that kind of grabbed everyone's attention," Anderson said.

 When farmers in other states lose part of their crop, Minnesota farmers get better prices for their crop.